Mission: To help people everywhere find the jobs and companies they love

 Glassdoor launched in 2008 and has fundamentally changed how people search for jobs and how companies recruit top talent.
 We are one of the largest and fastest-growing job sites in the world set apart by free and anonymous reviews, ratings and salary content to help job seekers like you find the job that’s right for you.
 We help companies recruit through to help them attract highly informed candidates at scale.Our founders are also behind Expedia and Zillow.
 We are a private company and have raised approximately $200 million from Google Capital, Tiger Global, Benchmark, Battery Ventures, Sutter Hill Ventures, DAG Ventures, Dragoneer Investment Group, and accounts advised by T. Rowe Price Associates, Inc. and others.Join our global team of nearly 700 employees remotely or across offices in multiple locations.

-I worked at Glassdoor full-time (More than a year)
+I have been working at Glassdoor full-time

 Advice to Management